-- The bonus/right shares allotted to the investor will be immediately credited into his account.There is no risk due to loss on account of fire, theft or mutilation.
+- The bonus/right shares allotted to the investor will be immediately credited to his account.There is no risk due to loss on account of fire, theft or mutilation.
 Transaction costs are usually lower than that in the physical segment.

-- There is a major reduction in paperwork involved in transfer of securities, and reduction in transaction cost, etc.
+- There is a major reduction in paperwork involved in the transfer of securities, and reduction in transaction cost, etc.

 Nowadays, practically all trades have to be settled in dematerialised form.
-Although the market regulator, the Securities and Exchange Board of India (SEBI), has allowed trades of upto 500 shares to be settled in physical form, nobody wants physical shares any more.
+Although the market regulator, the Securities and Exchange Board of India (SEBI), has allowed trades of up to 500 shares to be settled in physical form, nobody wants physical shares anymore.

 So a demat account is a must for investing in stock market.